• Home

 A favorable food reward (in this case, a prune) was placed behind a plexiglass barrier so that it could only be obtained through tool use.
 Lemurs had to position the tool in such a way that they could rake in the reward.
 Alternatively, the lemurs could simply take a less preferred food (carrot) which required no tool to obtain

-This black-and-white ruffed lemur was capable of solving the cane task (above), but was not always in the mood to (above, right)
+This black-and-white ruffed lemur was capable of solving the cane task (above), but was not always in the mood (above, right)

 In this task, to obtain the prune lemurs had to remove both wooden boards, dropping the food onto the floor and into reach